Devian4748/learning-react/README.md

 - When the user clicks on + or - it should increment a counter which keeps track of how many items the user wants to order.
 - Do not allow the counter to go below 0 (you cannot order -1 items).
 - When the counter is 0, disable the - button and hide the counter.
 So the counter will only show up when it's at 1 or above, and disappear if it's 0.

+## Online Store Admin

+- The goal of this project is to add items to your online store.

+### StoreFront

+- In the previous project, we hardcoded 2 products.
+In this one, we'll use state to keep track of them and allow the admin to add new ones using the form.

+- Make the products a state variable
+- Create controlled components for the name and the description textboxes in the form.
+- Make the form accessible
+- When the user submits the form, the new Product should be added to the list of products.
+A product should consist of: {id, name, description}.
+You can use the the length of the products as the id.
+(Note: this is only temporary until we learn about fetch and start working with an API)
+- When the user submits the form, reset it (by emptying the fields).
+Note that you cannot (yet) change the focus on submit.
+- For each product in your products state, render a <Product /> by passing the relevant details prop, as well as the Delete button.
+- Remove (or hide) the <p>Add your first product</p> when there are products.
+- Make it possible to delete a product by clicking on the Delete button.

+### Optional

+- Add a validation message in <div className="validation-message"></div> when the name or the description are empty.
+- Do not allow adding a product if one of the fields are missing.

+### Limitations of this project

+- You may have noticed 2 main limitations of this project:

+- When using the keyboard and after submitting the form, there's no proper way to programmatically move the focus (the blinking cursor) from the description field back to the name field.
+We will need refs for that.
+- The StoreFront.js file became quite big.
+It would be ideal if we can refactor its logic into 2 main components: